mglinski/whip/README.md

 # Whip

-A sweet CLI tool that whips up image ads for whatever keywords you choose.
+A sweet CLI tool that whips up image ads for any keywords you choose.
 It's backed by a whopping 1Kb JSON data file, but can easily be extended to run off MySQL or any other database of your choice.

 ## Requirements